MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-workday-to-microsoft-cloud-app-security.md

 For more information about setting up Workday integration users, security groups, and permissions, see steps 1 to 4 of the [Grant Integration or External Endpoint Access to Workday](https://go.microsoft.com/fwlink/?linkid=2103212) guide (accessible with Workday documentation/community credentials).

-## How to connect Workday to Cloud App Security using OAuth
+## How to connect Workday to Defender for Cloud Apps using OAuth

 1. Sign in to Workday with an account that is a member of the security group mentioned in the prerequisites.